QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Evaluation

-\textbf{Federated Learning.} To generate heterogeneous client local datasets, we adopt the Dirichlet distribution based approach from several previous works~\citep{hsu2019measuring,zhu2021data}.
-The degree of non-IIDness is controlled by a parameter $\alpha \in [0, \infty)$, with lower values corresponding to more heterogeneity.
-In this section, we fix $ \alpha = 0.1 $ which is highly non-IID, and show experiments with IID distributions in~\Cref{sec:additional_exp}.
-We conduct all experiments in this section with ten clients, and we quantify the scalability of \sys with 100 clients on the \svhn dataset in Section~\ref{sec:exp_scalability}.
-We use full client participation in each round and train for 200 global rounds (\ie, $K=200$), sufficient to reach convergence.
-All other FL-related hyper-parameters follow~\cite{mcmahan2017communication}.
+\textbf{Federated Learning.} To generate local datasets with varying data heterogeneity, we adopt the Dirichlet distribution-based approach from previous works~\cite{hsu2019measuring,zhu2021data}.
+The degree of non-IIDness is controlled by a parameter $\alpha \in [0, \infty)$, with lower values corresponding to higher heterogeneity.
+We fix $ \alpha = 0.1 $ for all our experiments involving non-IID data.
+This value is commonly used in literature and results in highly non-IID data partitions across clients.
+We also conduct experiments with IID distributions in~\Cref{subsec:client_unlearn}.
+We conduct experiments with \num{10} and \num{20} total clients, except in Section~\ref{subsec:exp_scalability}, where we assess the performance of \sys in a network with $100$ clients.
+All clients participate in each round of FL training and unlearning unless mentioned otherwise.

+\textbf{Hyperparameters.} In all experiments, we run $K=200$ global rounds for \ac{FL} training with $50$ local steps per round \ie $T = 50$.
+We use a mini-batch size of $256$ for \ac{FL} training \ie to generate gradients on real images.
+We use \ac{SGD} as the client local optimizer and a learning rate $\eta_{\btheta} = 0.01$ for \ac{FL} training.
+The learning rates are separately tuned for unlearning and recovery, which are $0.02$ and $0.01$, respectively.
+For all experiments with \sys, we perform a single round of unlearning and two rounds for recovery, which we found to be the minimum for the model to sufficiently unlearn particular knowledge and restore the performance on the remaining data.
+All experiments use data augmentation for recovery (\Cref{subsubsec:data_augmentation}), but we disable fine-tuning for all experiments (\ie, $ F = 0 $), except for the experiments reported in Section~\ref{subsec:exp_dd_finetuning}.

-\textbf{Dataset Distillation.} We initialize the synthetic samples $\{\ms_i\}_{i=1}^N$ as randomly selected real training samples from the original local client dataset.
-We found this to be more effective in our setting than when initializing these samples from Gaussian noise.
-We use the same distance function $d$ for gradient matching as in~\cite{zhao2021dataset}.
-Our evaluation mainly focuses on class-level unlearning and shows extensive evaluations comparing \sys to state-of-the-art baselines.
-Throughout this section, we refer to the class(es) being unlearned as \emph{target class(es)}.
-However, we note that \sys also supports client-level unlearning, which we experimentally show in~\Cref{sec:exp_client_unlearning}.
+\textbf{Synthetic data generation.} For synthetic data generation, we set $\varsigma_{\ms}=1$, $\eta_{\ms} = 0.1$ and use \sgd as the \verb|opt-alg| algorithm following ~\cite{zhao2021dataset}.
+When fine-tuning using the algorithm of Zhao \etal~\cite{zhao2021dataset}, we use their default hyperparameters while varying the number of fine-tuning steps $ F $.
+More specifically, we vary the number of outer-loop steps while keeping the inner-loop steps fixed at $50$.
+We initialize the synthetic samples $\{\ms_i\}_{i=1}^N$ as randomly selected real training samples from the original local client dataset.
+We found this to be more effective in our setting than initializing these samples from Gaussian noise.
+We use the same distance function $d$ for gradient matching as in~\cite{zhao2021dataset} and, except for the experiments in~\Cref{subsec:exp_scale_factor}, fix the scale parameter $s=100$ for all experiments.